Lord Cathcart (1807 Shields ship): Career

 Cochrane apparently released Lord Cathcart.
 In a letter dated 2 October, Valparaiso, Watson reported that she had again been detained, at Valparaiso, "in consequence of dispatches received from Lord Cochrane."
 On 18 May 22, at Valparaiso, Lord Cathcart's cargo was condemned as Spanish property.
+Cochrane ordered Lord Cathcart to follow him to Ilo, intending to detain her, but did not put any men aboard her.
+Watson took advantage of the night to sail off.

 Lloyd's Register for 1824 showed Lord Cathcart's master changing from D. Dipnall to M'Dougal.
 Her owner was Staniforth, and her trade Plymouth–Odessa.

 Lloyd's List reported on 10 August 1824 that Lord Cathcart, M'Dougal, master, had arrived at Liverpool from Miramichi.
 On 1 August she had run afoul of a large ship off Cape Clear Island.
 Lord Cathcart had lost her foreyard and jib-boom, and had suffered other damage.

 Fate

 Mearns, Nichols, master, arrived at Greenock on 17 November 1825.
 She had left Miramichi, New Brunswick, on 27 October and she brought the news that three vessels had been lost on 18 October on West Point, Prince Edward Island.
 The three were: